the-overdriven/tibiascape-wiki/README.md

 ## Are there custom areas?
 - yes, some spawns are extended or slightly modified
-- there are some completely new locations too (i.e. crystal spiders at Folda, TODO need more details)
+- there are some completely new locations too
 - there is no Ab'Dendriel

+## What are the custom areas?
+- Folda: crystal spiders
+- Darashia: second minotaur tower west from Mino Pyramid
+- Thais: extended ancient temple, extended troll cemetery
+- Rook: dwarves, smugglers, extended north-east wolf cave
+- Fibula: drillworms (80 lvl door)
+- Jakundaf desert: new Peninsula with DL underground
+- TODO

 ## Where is the server located?
 - east US